 Walking along the medieval ruins of the Moorish castle felt like we were high above the clouds in a completely different world.
 We couldn’t see much of the surrounding hillside or town below, sans breaks in the cloud cover, but that almost made the experience better- more ethereal.

 On our way back to town, we decided to Uber again – although the downhill walk would likely have been 20 minutes and totally doable.
 We wanted to see a bit of the town before hopping on a train back to the city.

 If I’m ever back in Sintra, I’d love to see Quinta da Regaleira, a castle famed for its stunning gardens.

-Have you ever been to Sintra?
-Would you take a day trip there from Lisbon?
+Would you spend one day in Sintra on a day trip from Lisbon?